kengz/openai_lab/source/index.html.md

 _An experimentation system for Reinforcement Learning using OpenAI and Keras._

-This lab is created to let us do Reinforcement Learning (RL) like science - _theorize, experiment_.
+The _OpenAI Lab_ is created to let us do Reinforcement Learning (RL) like science - _theorize, experiment_.
 We can theorize as fast as we think, and experiment as fast as the computers can run.

-With _OpenAI Lab_, we had solved a few OpenAI environments by running dozens of experiments, each with hundreds of trials.
-Each new experiment takes minimal effort to setup and run - we will show by example below.
+The lab provides an easy-to-use interface to [OpenAI Gym](https://gym.openai.com/) and [Keras](https://keras.io/), combined with an automated experimental and analytics framework.
+We had tested several deep reinforcement learning algorithms with _OpenAI Lab_ and solved a few OpenAI environments - by running hundreds of experiments with minimal setup and few lines of code - we will show by example below.

-Before this, experiments used to be hard and slow, because we often have to write most things from scratch and reinvent the wheels.
+Before this, experiments used to be hard and slow, as we often have to write most things from scratch and reinvent the wheels.
 To solve this, the lab provides a standard, extensible platform with a host of reusable components.

-_OpenAI Lab_ lowers the experimental complexity and enables an explosion of experiments - we can quickly add new RL component, make new combinations, run hyperparameter selection and solve the environments.
+This lowers the experimental complexity and enables an explosion of experiments.
+We can quickly add new RL component, make new combinations, run hyperparameter selection and solve environments.
 This unlocks a new perspective to treat RL as a full-on experimental science.

 <img alt="Timelapse of OpenAI Lab" src="./images/lab_demo_dqn.gif" />
 _Timelapse of OpenAI Lab (open the gif in new tab for larger size)._